skiritan/aws-identity-round-robin-workshop/docs/delegation/build.md

     <summary><strong>Click here to expand</strong></summary><p>
     <br/>

-    * We use a [nested CloudFormation stack](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-nested-stacks.html) to run the Macie Activity Generator as mentioned earlier.

-    * After the nexted stack build is completed, the CloudFormation template launches an Amazon EC2 instance that wil be used as a target for Amazon Inspector and as a means to launch other services.
+    * The CloudFormation template launches an Amazon EC2 instance that wil be used as a target for Amazon Inspector.

-    * The EC2 instance will then:

-        * Create an Amazon GuardDuty detector.
-        * Generate GuardDuty sample findings.
-        * Associate the Amazon S3 bucket created by the Macie Activity Generator to Amazon Macie so Macie will begin to process it.
-        * Initiate an Amazon Inspector assessment run.
+    * The EC2 instance will then initiate an Amazon Inspector assessment run.
 The assessment takes about 15-20 minutes to complete.
 Note that there at times may be no findings.
 This is typically the case when a new AMI is released.

     </details>